wyne-ybanez/hydephp-portfolio/README.md

 ## Shortcut Commands

-You can scaffold blog post files using the `php hyde make:post` command which automatically creates the front matter, based on your input selections.
-You can also scaffold pages with the `php hyde make:page` command.
+You can scaffold pages with blade files using the `php hyde make:page --blade` command.

 Examples: